On This Page

 At a high-level, this flow has the following steps:

 - Your application directs the browser to the Okta sign-in page, where the user authenticates.

 - The browser receives an authorization code from your Okta Authorization Server.

 - The authorization code is passed to your application.

 - Your application sends this code to Okta, and Okta returns access and ID tokens, and optionally a refresh token.

 - Your application can now use these tokens to call the resource server (for example an API) on behalf of the user.

-For more information on the authorization code flow, including why to use it, see our OAuth 2.0 overview.
+See our OAuth 2.0 overview for more information on the Authorization Code flow, including why to use it.

 If you need help or have an issue, post a question in our Developer Forum.